 The video above was produced for CBF's 5oth Anniversary in 2017.

-In 1964, a group of Baltimore businessmen, all sailors, waterfowl hunters, and fishermen, had lunch with Rogers C.B Morton, who was then a Congressman from Maryland's Eastern Shore.
-They wanted his help with problems they saw looming on the Chesapeake: more boats, more people, more houses, poor sewage treatment, dirty industrial discharges.
+In 1964, a group of Baltimore businessmen, all sailors, waterfowl hunters, and fishermen, began meeting regularly over lunch to discuss problems they saw looming on the Chesapeake: more boats, more people, more houses, fish kills, poor sewage treatment, dirty industrial discharges.
+One of the leaders, Marshall Duer, called on then-Governor Millard J. Tawes to express the group's concerns personally.

 CBF's beginnings were modest.
 Early in 1970, with membership at 2,000 and a staff of three, Arthur Sherwood took over as Executive Director and settled on two programs, Environmental Education and Resource Protection, with land conservation an integral part of the protection effort.
 Sherwood's lifelong friend C. Trowbridge Strong took his place as Chairman of the Board.